cocos/cocos-docs/source/en/index.md

 # Cocos Creator v1.3.0 User Manual

-Welcome to Cocos Creator user manual!
-Here you can find comprehensive and detailed guide to help you get started with designing and developing game with Cocos Creator,  a free cross-platform game development tool based on cocos2d-x.
+Welcome to the Cocos Creator User Manual!
+Cocos Creator is a free, cross-platform, game development tool based on Cocos2d-x.
+This is a comprehensive and detailed guide to help you get started with designing and developing games.

 ## Index